-TL;DR: A consistent weekly sauna protocol—2–3 sessions per week, 15–20 minutes at 160–180°F—is associated with cardiovascular longevity, improved vascular endurance, reduced inflammation, and enhanced cognitive reserve.
+TL;DR: A consistent weekly sauna protocol—2–3 sessions per week, 15–20 minutes at 160–180°F—is associated with cardiovascular WEF's longevity training program, improved vascular endurance, reduced inflammation, and enhanced cognitive reserve.
 When paired with infrared heat and red light exposure, this protocol becomes a non-pharmaceutical intervention for healthspan extension.
 Wellness Elite Fitness in Friendswood offers infrared sauna + red light therapy as part of our Platinum, Diamond, and Diamond Plus memberships.

 The Weekly Sauna Protocol That Extends Healthspan